 Fifty literary classics have been transformed into London benches by the National Literacy Trust and Wild In Art to celebrate reading.
 Created by artists and writers, the selection of seats are designed to resemble open books and commemorate the likes of Paddington Bear, Peter Pan and Sherlock Holmes (see above).

-Books About Town was launched yesterday with the various benches placed around London with readers encouraged to locate all fifty situated around Greenwich, Bloomsbury, the Riverside and the City.
+Books about Town was launched yesterday with the various benches placed around London with readers encouraged to locate all fifty situated around Greenwich, Bloomsbury, the Riverside and the City.

 Iconic characters given the "bench treatment" include James Bond, Bridget Jones, Mary Poppins, Hercule Poirot, Alex Rider and Mrs Dalloway.
 The scheme also recognises the beloved works of Jacqueline Wilson, Dr Seuss, William Shakespeare and Charles Dickens.

-Each of the fifty benches will remain on the streets of London until mid-September before they're auctioned at London's Southbank Centre on 7 October to raise funds for the National Literacy Trust to tackle illiteracy in deprived areas of the UK.
+Each of the 50 benches will remain on the streets of London until mid-September before they're auctioned at London's Southbank Centre on 7 October to raise funds for the National Literacy Trust to tackle illiteracy in deprived areas of the UK.

 Author-illustrator of How To Train Your Dragon, Cressida Cowell, said, "I am so excited to have designed a How to Train Your Dragon BookBench and to be part of the National Literacy Trust’s Books about Town campaign to celebrate the wealth of writing and illustrating talent in this country.
 I am hoping that Books about Town will remind Londoners on the streets of the joy of reading books."